AshwinDNair/E-com/README.md

 # E-com
-A scalable module for an ecommerce website with a
+A scalable module for an ecommerce website